iaincollins/structured-data-api/README.md

 ##### Schemas

-You can specify a schema dir other that `./schemas` using the SCHEMAS environment variable.
+You can specify a schema dir other that `schemas` using the SCHEMAS environment variable.

     SCHEMAS=/usr/local/schemas/ npm start